|

 (called the Burning) award the new Knight an Iron Mask with a crown

 ghastly form).
-Most newly awarded Masks are mundane, but many Ravens
+Most newly awarded Masks are mundane, but many

-have had theirs enchanted.
-Many are buried in them, but others are
+wealthlier Ravens have had theirs enchanted.
+Many are buried in

-handed down to squires or eldest male heirs.
-The basic enchanted
+them, but others are handed down to squires or eldest male heirs.

-same strength cost.
-It also gives an additional 1 point to your
+Necromancer Spell at same strength cost.
+It also gives an additional

-armour total.
-These masks seem to have a permanent soot and charing
+1 point to your armour total.
+These masks seem to have a permanent

-to it's surrounds too becoming darker at night, etc. They are made
+seems to adapt to it's surrounds too becoming darker at night,

-of thin iron, carved in great detail, but made almost as strong as
+etc. They are made of thin iron, carved in great detail, but made

 - Scorpian Staff - A Staff with the